-Upon any administration of an undesignated asthma medication, epinephrine auto-injector, or an opioid antagonist, the Superintendent or designee(s) must ensure all notifications required by State law and administrative procedures occur.
+Upon any administration of an undesignated epinephrine auto-injector or an opioid antagonistmedication permitted by State law, the Superintendent or designee(s) must ensure all notifications required by State law and administrative procedures occur.

-Disclaimers
+Undesignated Medication Disclaimers

-Upon implementation of this policy, the protections from liability and hold harmless provisions as explained in Section 22-30(c) of the School Code apply.
+Upon implementation of this policy, the protections from liability and hold harmless provisions as explained in Section 22 30(e) of the School Code applicable under State law apply.

-No one, including without limitation parents/guardiansparent(s)/guardian(s) of students, should rely on the District for the availability of anundesignated asthma medication, an undesignated epinephrine auto-injector, and/or an undesignated opioid antagonist.
-This policy does not guarantee the availability of an epinephrine auto-injector and/or opioid antagonist; studentsundesignated medications.
-Students and their parents/guardiansparent(s)/guardian(s) should consult their own physician regarding such these medication(s).
+No one, including without limitation, parents/guardians of students, should rely on the District for the availability of an epinephrine auto injector and/or opioid antagonist.undesignated medication.
+This policy does not guarantee the availability of an epinephrine auto injector and/or opioid antagonist; students undesignated medications.
+Students and their parents/guardians should consult their own physician regarding suchthese medication(s).

-LEGAL REF.: 105 ILCS 5/10-20.14b, 5/10-22.21b, and 5/22-30, and 5/22-33.
+LEGAL REF.: 105 ILCS 5/10-20.14b, 5/10-22.21b, 5/22-30, and 5/22-3033.